datadreamscorp/SEIR_monkeypox/README.md

 # SEIR_monkeypox
 A work-in-progress sex-and-preference-structured SEIR ABM for the MonkeyPox epidemic.
+2022 AD.